soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## View data about phishing URLs and click verdict

-Suppose You can use Explorer to see detected phishing attempts through URLs in email against your organization, and which URLs were allowed, blocked, and overridden.
-This is done by using the [Email > Phish](threat-explorer-views.md#email--phish) view.
+Suppose you want to see phishing attempts through URLs in email, including a list of URLs that were allowed, blocked, and overridden.
+To do this, use the [Email > Phish](threat-explorer-views.md#email--phish) view of Explorer.

 1. In the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer**.
 2. In the **View** menu, choose **Email** > **Phish**.<br/>![View menu for Explorer](media/ExplorerViewEmailPhishMenu.png)<br/>